haacked/haacked.com/pages/about.md

 Here's a more condensed bio I use for conferences

-> Phil Haack is the founder and CEO of Haacked LLC where he mentors software organizations and helps them become the best versions of themselves.
+> Phil Haack is the founder and CEO of Haacked LLC where he coaches software organizations and helps them become the best versions of themselves.
 >
 > To do this, Phil draws upon his experiences at GitHub where he was a director of engineering and helped make GitHub friendly to developers on the Microsoft platform.
 >